Skip to content

 journalctl -f -u kubelet

-If the kubelet logs don't provide information on the source of the issue, then check the status of the kubelet on the worker node:
+If the kubelet logs don't provide information about the source of the issue, then run the following command to check the worker node's kubelet status:

 sudo systemctl status kubelet

-Collect the Amazon EKS logs and the operating system logs for further troubleshooting.
+Review your Amazon EKS logs and the operating system (OS) logs for additional troubleshooting steps.

-Verify that the API endpoints can reach your AWS Region
+Verify that the API endpoints can reach your Region

 Use SSH to connect to one of the worker nodes, and then run the following commands for each service:

-Note: Replace region with the AWS Region for your worker node.
+Note: Replace example-region with the Region for your worker node.

 Configure the user data for your worker node

-For managed node group launch templates with a specified AMI, you must supply bootstrap commands for worker nodes to join your cluster.
+For managed node group launch templates with a specified Amazon Machine Image (AMI), you must supply bootstrap commands for worker nodes to join your cluster.
 Amazon EKS doesn't merge the default bootstrap commands into your user data.
-For more information, see Introducing launch template and custom AMI support in Amazon EKS Managed Node Groups and Specifying an AMI.
+For more information, see Introducing launch template and custom AMI support in Amazon EKS managed node groups.

 Related information